kishorrit/MLF/Chapter 8.md

 ```
 F #1
 ======================================================================
-FAIL: test_old_age (Desktop.mlfin_code.7_marbles_test.AgeTestCase) #2
+FAIL: test_date_order (__main__.TimeSeriesTestCase) #2
 ----------------------------------------------------------------------
-marbles.core.marbles.ContextualAssertionError: 0   1800-01-01
+marbles.core.marbles.ContextualAssertionError: Elements in 0   2018-01-01
+1   2018-02-01
+2   2018-02-01 #3
-Name: ceo_birth, dtype: datetime64[ns] is not strictly greater than 1888-07-02
+Name: dates, dtype: datetime64[ns] are not strictly monotonically increasing
-11:31:21.274022 #3

-Source (/Users/jannes/Desktop/mlfin_code/7_marbles_test.py): #4
+Source (<ipython-input-1-ebdbd8f0d69f>): #4
+     19
+ >   20 self.assertMonotonicIncreasing(sequence=self.df.dates,
+     21                           note = 'Dates need to increase monotonically')
      22
- >   23 self.assertDateTimesAfter(sequence=self.df.ceo_birth,
-     24                           target=earliest_birth,
-     25                           note = 'No CEO can be born \
-     26                           before {earliest_birth}')
-     27
 Locals: #5
-	max_td=47450 days, 0:00:00
-	today=2018-06-01 11:31:21.274022
-	earliest_birth=1888-07-02 11:31:21.274022

 Note: #6
-	No CEO can be born before 1888-07-02 11:31:21.274022
+	Dates need to increase monotonically

 ----------------------------------------------------------------------
-Ran 1 test in 0.020s
+Ran 1 test in 0.007s

 FAILED (failures=1) #7
 ```

 \#1 The top line shows the status of the entire test.
 In this case, there was only one test method, and it failed.
 Your test might have many test methods and marbles would display progress by showing how tests fail or pass.

 \#2 The next couple of lines describe the failed test method.
-This line describes that the `test_old_age` method of the `AgeTestCase` class failed.
+This line describes that the `test_date_order` method of the `TimeSeriesTestCase` class failed.

 \#3 Marbles shows precisely how the test failed.
-The variable `ceo_birth` with value `1800-01-01` was not strictly greater than 1888-07-02 11:31:21.274022, the earliest accepted birth.
+The values of the dates tested are shown, together with the cause for failure.

 \#4 In addition to the actual failure, marbles displays a traceback showing the actual code where our test failed.

 \#5 A special feature of marbles is the ability to display local variables.
 This way we can ensure that there was not problem with the setup of the test.
 It also helps us in getting context to see how exactly the test failed.

-\#6 Finally, marbles displays our note with the earliest accepted birth.
-This note helps you, or whoever reads your tests, understand what is going on in the test.
+\#6 Finally, marbles displays our note which helps the test consumer understand what went wrong.

 \#7 As a summary, marbles displays that the test failed with one failure.
 Sometimes, you can accept data even though it failed some tests, but often you want to dig in and see what is going on.